Tencent/Hippy/docs/en-us/hippy-vue/native-event.md

 # Event Offload

-If you don't need to use remember to call the remove listening method, generally on the component of the uninstall life cycle.
+If you don't need to use, please remember to call the listening remove method.
+It is typically executed during the component's unload life cycle.

 ```js
 const app = getApp();